zonaro/wadfusion/README.md

 [WadSmoosh](https://jp.itch.io/wadsmoosh) was originally developed by JP LeBreton.
 WadFusion is based on its [source code](https://heptapod.host/jp-lebreton/wadsmoosh).

 WadFusion uses the [Omgifol Python library](https://github.com/devinacker/omgifol) by Fredrik Johansson and Devin Acker.

+### Integrated Extras Acknowledgements

+**Wadfusion-Xtras** - An addon mod that adds console maps and Doom 64 for Doom 2 content.
+All rights go to their respective authors.

+**WadFusion-Unofficial-Xtras** - An addon for unofficial campaigns including The Lost Episodes of Doom, Perditions Gate, Hell to Pay, Freedoom, TNT Revolution, Plutonia 2, and Doom Zero.
+All rights go to their respective authors.

+Both extras packages have been integrated into this version of WadFusion to provide enhanced gameplay experiences.
+For source attribution and detailed credits, see the respective `Credits/` folders in the extras directories.